08012003/Lifeline/README.md

 ## Deployment

 The website is hosted on Azure Cloud, ensuring reliability and scalability.
-Feel free to explore the website at [insert website URL].
+Feel free to explore the website at https://aniketandhale08.github.io/Lifeline/.

 ## How to Use